Monster of Florence: Narducci and secret society

-Giuttari, the chief prosecutor of Perugia Giuliano Mignini and Gabriella Carlizzi, editor-in-chief of the magazine L'Altra Repubblica, speculated that a pharmacist, Francesco Calamandrei, and a deceased physician from Perugia, Francesco Narducci, had been involved in the secret society ordering Pacciani and the others.
-Calamandrei was put on trial while Narducci's body was exhumed.
-In the end, Calamandrei was completely exonerated and nothing incriminating was found regarding Narducci.
-During the process, journalist Mario Spezi was arrested by Mignini.
-Spezi had been investigating his own favored suspect, a son of Salvatore Vinci.
+The Perugia Public Prosecutor's Office hypothesized that an unknown body was passed off as the deceased doctor at identification, and no post-mortem was carried out when the body was recovered from the lake.
+In June 2002, the buried body was exhumed and identified as Narducci, after which Mignini postulated a second body switch.
+A post-mortem was carried out, which demonstrated the presence of injuries compatible with strangulation.
+This directly contradicted the death certificate and the original news regarding Narducci's death reporting the causes of death as drowning.
+The Narducci family was investigated for criminal conspiracy and concealment of evidence.
+Furthermore, a friend of Narducci, the lawyer Alfredo Brizioli, was also accused of trying to force the medical examiner to draw up a false opinion on the doctor's death.
+The trial process ended with the complete acquittal sanctioned by the Supreme Court of Cassation.
+In the end, Calamandrei was completely exonerated, and nothing incriminating was found at the time regarding Narducci.
+During the trial, journalist Mario Spezi was arrested by Mignini.
+Spezi had been investigating his own favoured suspect, a son of Salvatore Vinci.
 Mignini claimed he did so to obstruct the investigation into Calamandrei and Narducci's sect, to which he claimed Spezi belonged.
 After international outcry, Spezi was set free, his arrest declared illegal.
 Giuttari and Mignini were indicted for abuse of office.
 GIDES was dissolved, and no active investigation of the Monster of Florence remains.